-Parents evenings are held twice a year (November and March) and an annual report is sent home during the summer term, with opportunity to discuss this if felt necessary.
-Two interim reports are also sent home each academic year.
+Parents evenings are held twice a year (January and April) and an annual report is sent home during the summer term, with opportunity to discuss this if felt necessary.
+Two interim reports are also sent home each academic year and a 'Meet the Teacher' evening takes place in the autumn term.
 IEPs and LSPs are reviewed termly and discussed with parents.
 Home-school diaries are used for some children, where appropriate.